obaidPik/client-demo/README.md

 - Flow
   - The purchase will go in pending state
   - After the credit has been reserved by the customer service, the purchase will be confirmed/cancelled
+  - Within 5s of purchase, if clicked cancelled, the purchase is cancelled.

 ## Architecture Discussion

 This example makes two decisions which often generate questions: